SEO Meta Tags Developers Must Know | Coding Perspective Guide

 Example:

-Always declare charset early in the <head> section to avoid unexpected display issues.
+Always declare charset early in the section to avoid unexpected display issues.

 6. Canonical Tag – Prevent Duplicate Content